What is 4-H?

 What can I do in 4-H?

 4-H'ers can design their own activities or take part in a structured one.
-Youth learn by doing.
+In 4-H, young people learn by doing.
 This learning model teaches them life skills such as:

 What's a 4-H project?